beegy-labs/my-girok/.ai/resume.md

 - Files: `ResumePreviewContainer.tsx` (new), `ResumeEditPage.tsx`, `ResumePreviewPage.tsx`, `SharedResumePage.tsx`, `PublicResumePage.tsx`

 **2025-01-19 (Part 1)**: A4 print margins and page boundaries fix (#106)
-- Fixed content clipping at page edges by increasing print margins from 1.2-1.5cm to **2cm** on all sides
+- Fixed content clipping at page edges by increasing print margins from 1.2-1.5cm to **2cm** on all sides (later optimized to 0.5cm in #114)
 - Updated `@page { size: A4; margin: 0; }` in print.css for proper page setup
 - Updated paginated view to show accurate page boundaries accounting for padding
 - A4 content area: 25.7cm (29.7cm page - 4cm padding)